#OverExposed

 Omar doesn’t understand what a multi-channel, segmented, cross platform high-net-worth donor campaign is, so how could he possibly consent to his photo being used in it?

-This is why we’ve stopped using identifiable images of children in our brand and campaigns, including in all fundraising materials.
+This is why we’ve stopped using identifiable images of children in all our communications.

 Support the campaign: